nodeFadel/devOps/wordpressSetup.md

         - hostname wordpress ---> exit and ssh again to take place.

     ## First go to the link and install dependencies
-    DONT COPY AND PASTE DIRECTLY ON A TERMINAL, copy them in anot pad and then to the terminal.
+    DONT COPY AND PASTE DIRECTLY ON A TERMINAL, copy them in to a not-pad or text-file and then to the terminal.
     - run first: sudo apt update
     - second: At the end of php-zip add -y: php-zip -y | then copy all and paste in terminal to install.

     ## Second install WordPress
-    Copy and Paste this in the notepad : sudo mkdir -p /srv/www
+    Copy and Paste this in the text-file : sudo mkdir -p /srv/www
         sudo chown www-data: /srv/www
         curl https://wordpress.org/latest.tar.gz | sudo -u www-data tar zx -C /srv/www